 3. Use keywords:

-Recruiters often use Applicant Tracking Systems (ATS) to scan through resumes and cover letters for specific keywords.
-These keywords are often related to the job requirements and the skills and experience that the recruiter is looking for.
-To increase your chances of getting noticed, make sure that you use relevant keywords in your job application email.
+Recruiters often use Applicant Tracking Systems (ATS) to scan resumes and cover letters for specific keywords.
+These keywords are typically related to the job requirements and skills needed.
+To increase your chances of getting noticed, incorporate relevant keywords in your application.
+However, avoid keyword stuffing; ensure they are used in context and add value.

 However, don’t just stuff your resume and cover letter with keywords.
 Make sure that they are used in context and add value to your job application.